 Special Diet Considerations

-Students who follow a special diet or have special medical needs should contact the General Manager for Dining and Conference Services at 717–867–6117.
+Students who follow a special diet, have severe allergies or special medical needs, should contact the service manager at 717-867-6719 or the general manager of dining services at 717–867–6117.

 U.S. mail is distributed each morning, except Saturdays, Sundays, and holidays, to students’ residence hall mailboxes.
 Mail should be addressed as follows: